 Back to top

-Ipilimumab is licensed to treat people with melanoma that has come back or spread to other areas of the body (advanced melanoma), if they’ve already had treatment with other anti-cancer medicines.
+Ipilimumab is licensed to treat people with melanoma that can’t be removed or has spread to other areas of the body (advanced melanoma).

 What ipilimumab looks like